vidyagames998/vidyagames998.github.io/eldenring/index.md

 I'm going to keep it 100 here, this is very much an end game area and the guy is meant to be fought at end game gear.
 There are so many different ways and tricking the horse to play nice and jump off the cliff isn't easy.
 It originally took me hours to learn how and it would have been way faster to just farm 60k runes from balls. https://www.youtube.com/watch?v=9CBCVE-chko

 Head back to Lenne's Rise.
 Pass time until nightfall.

-There's a black horse here who has an insane amount of health and is really difficult to fight, we want to kill it.

 The easy way to kill the horse is to convince it to jump off the cliff.
 This is not a glitch and was an intended mechanic otherwise it would have been patched by now.
 There a lot of different videos on how to do so and it will take a while to learn a setup that works for you.
 Just be sure to use the gold pickled fowl foot after he dies and before the runes show up to earn an extra 20k runes.
 While this is not a glitch this is a not a easy trick to pull off.
 So don't worry if you can't or don't want to do it.